section-engineering-education/engineering-education/articles/connecting-library-application-to-sql-server-using-windows-forms/index.md

 status: publish
 published: true
 url: /engineering-education/connecting-library-application-to-sql-server-using-windows-forms/
-title: Connecting library application to SQL Server using Windows forms
+title: Connecting Library Application to SQL Server using Windows Forms
 description: This tutorial will go over the basics of Windows forms using C#.
 We will also build a simple project using Windows forms and connect it to a database.
 author: mohamed-alghadban
-date: 2021-03-24T00:00:00-22:15
+date: 2021-03-24T00:00:00-15:00
 topics: []
 excerpt_separator: <!--more-->
 images: